Copyright & License

 8) Attribution Format (How to Cite When Reusing)

-When sharing PedPer content (permitted non-commercial reuse), please cite the original publication.
+When reusing PedPer content, please cite the original publication.
 A recommended attribution format is:

 9) Third-Party Material